The Bacalhau à lagareiro, just like the Polvo à lagareiro, is also called “the miller’s style” due to the large amount of oil used.

 Steps

-Place the cod fillets in a baking dish with the skin side down, sprinkle with garlic and drench them with plenty of extra virgin olive oil.
+Place the cod fillets in a baking dish with the skin side down, sprinkle them with garlic and drizzle with plenty of extra virgin olive oil.

 Bake at 375°F, frequently basting the cod with the oil from the bottom.